nicolocarpignoli/GeoAR.js/README.md

 ## Demo

-🌍Click on example name for the online ready-to-use version.
+🌍Click on the example name for the online version.
 📲Open from mobile phone.

 - [Click Places](https://nicolo-carpignoli.herokuapp.com/examples/basic.html)